sg-crest A Singapore Government Agency Website

 Singapore’s Manufacturing 2030 initiative is making good progress, with the sector growing rapidly, and creating local jobs.
 Learn more about the sector here, and what roles are available.

-This initiative has been well-received by multinational corporations (MNCs).
-British technology company Dyson announced plans to invest $1.5 billion in its Singapore operations over the next four years, during the official opening of its new global headquarters at St James Power Station in March 2022.
+These initiatives have been well-received by multinational corporations (MNCs).
+British technology company Dyson announced plans to invest $1.5bn in its Singapore operations over the next four years, during the official opening of its new global headquarters at St James Power Station in March 2022.

 “Dyson’s expansion here is possible because of the wonderful inventiveness and enthusiasm of the Singaporean engineers and scientists who have joined us,” said founder and chairman James Dyson at the event, according to reports by CNA.